 Enrolment forms the basis for a legal contract between the student and BeeLeaf Institute.
 In order to become a student, it is necessary to enrol.

-Enrolment is the process through which you:
+Application and Enrolment is the process through which you:

 - Agree to be a student at BeeLeaf Institute;

 - Indicate your agreement to abide by the Institute’s Codes of Ethics, regulations, policies & procedures unless otherwise specified;

 - Indicate your agreement to pay all relevant fees;